Context-Aware Indoor Point Cloud Object Generation through User Instructions: Introduction

-In this paper, we focus on 3D scene augmentation of point clouds, in which point clouds serve as the fundamental building blocks for creating complex and detailed 3D objects.
-Previous works on point cloud augmentation mainly focus on the transformation of a single object \cite{kim2021point} or generating point clouds from existing ones \cite{luo2021diffusion}.
-Some works on scene augmentation reply on inserting pre-built CAD objects into scene \cite{wang2021sceneformer, paschalidou2021atiss, ren2022object, ritchie2019fast}.
-While scene augmentation can be simplified to selection and insertion as a two-stage pipeline, this may result in inflexibility and inconsistency with the surroundings, and only a few works address the issue of generating new objects and incorporating them into scenes as an end-to-end process.
+In this paper, we focus on 3D scene modification of point clouds, in which point clouds serve as the fundamental building blocks for creating complex and detailed 3D objects.
+Previous works mainly focus on the transformation of a single object \cite{kim2021point} or generating point clouds from existing ones \cite{luo2021diffusion}.
+Some works on scene modification reply on inserting pre-built CAD objects into scene \cite{wang2021sceneformer, paschalidou2021atiss, ren2022object, ritchie2019fast}.
+While scene modification can be simplified to selection and insertion as a two-stage pipeline, this may result in inflexibility and inconsistency with the surroundings, and only a few works address the issue of generating new objects and incorporating them into scenes as an end-to-end process.

-To address these limitations, we propose the \textbf{P}oint-cloud-based \textbf{I}nstructed \textbf{S}cene \textbf{A}ugmentation (\textbf{PISA}), an end-to-end multi-modal deep neural network.
-PISA can generate objects consistent with the surroundings and integrate these objects seamlessly into given scenes, conditioned on text instructions.
-This work introduced a unique data pipeline, empowered by GPT, to transform existing visual grounding datasets in order to apply them to the task of instructed scene augmentation (\cref{sec:dataset_transformation}).
+To address these limitations, we propose an end-to-end multi-modal deep neural network.
+It can generate objects consistent with the surroundings and integrate these objects seamlessly into given scenes, conditioned on text instructions.
+This work introduces a unique data pipeline, empowered by GPT, to transform existing visual grounding datasets to apply them to the task of instructed scene modification (Sec. \ref{sec:dataset_transformation}).
 Moreover, a feature fusion module has been designed for space-text feature fusion.
 After extracting the spatial features from the 3D scene and textual features from the text query, these features will be fused as fusion features.
-The fusion features, derived from the cross-attention mechanism, capture high-level information from both the surroundings and the query texts, enabling conditional object generation and the location prediction of target point clouds (\cref{sec:multi-modal,sec:QPP,sec:PCG}).
+The fusion features, derived from the cross-attention mechanism, capture high-level information from both the surroundings and the query texts, enabling conditional object generation and the location prediction of target point clouds (Sec. \ref{sec:multi-modal}, \ref{sec:QPP} and \ref{sec:PCG}).

-The effectiveness of our proposed method is validated through qualitative and quantitative experiments conducted on the \referitdd dataset \cite{achlioptas2020referit3d} (\cref{sec:experiments}).
+The effectiveness of our proposed method is validated through qualitative and quantitative experiments conducted on the \referitdd dataset \cite{achlioptas2020referit3d} (Sec. \ref{sec:experiments}).
 This work, therefore, presents a significant contribution to this field by addressing previous limitations and proposing innovative solutions.